Finding Connections at Companies to Help Your Job Search

 While online databases and networking events are terrific ways to find connections, don’t forget about old-fashioned networking.
 Simply reach out to people you know and ask if they know anyone at the companies you would like to work for.
 Even if they don't know someone personally, they may be able to refer you to someone who does.

-You can reach out to your network in a number of ways.
+You can reach out to your network in many ways.
 Consider sending an email to friends, family, and work contacts.
 You might also call or speak in person to people you know who are in your industry.

 It makes sense to use a combination of these methods to find connections at various companies.
 Don't limit yourself to one way or another.
 When you find a job opportunity you're interested in, check right away to see who you know at the company.
 Check LinkedIn and your alumni network, reach out to friends and family, and attend any relevant networking events.
 You never know who might be able to give your candidacy a boost.